Updated September 2020

-For this example we are using WordPress as our blog's CMS (content management system) if you use a different CMS you will need to paste your HTML code wherever you modify your blog's sidebar.
-This form is specifically designed for for a sidebar (right or left) where the width is around 300px so that is where we will put it.
+For this example, we are using WordPress as our blog's CMS (content management system).
+If you use a different CMS you will need to paste your HTML code wherever you modify your blog's sidebar.
+This form is specifically designed for a sidebar (right or left) where the width is around 300px so that is where we will put it.

-That's it!
-At this point you can head to your blog and see how it turned out.
+Click the Save button and that's it!
+At this point, you can head to your blog and see how your blog subscription form turned out.

-If your form doesn't show up check to see if your website is using HTTPS.
-If it is you will need to make a small change to the <iframe> HTML embed code you got from Pardot to make things work.
-Go back into WordPress > Widgets and edit your iframe code, change http:// to https:// as I did in the screenshot below.
+If your blog subscription form doesn't show up, check to see if your website is using HTTPS.
+If it is, you will need to make a small change to the <iframe> HTML embed code you got from Pardot to make the blog subscription form work.
+Go back into WordPress > Widgets and edit your iframe code, change http:// to https://.

-Other problems or ideas?
-Let me hear your suggestions in the comments below!
+Other problems or ideas for blog subscription forms in Pardot?
+Share your suggestions in the comments below!